shivajiva101/compost/README.md

 # Compost Mod
-With this mod, you are able to compost grass, leaves, flowers...
+This mod allows you to compost grass, leaves, flowers...

 ## License
 see LICENSE.txt